rljson/rljson/README.architecture.md

 ### Layer

-A `Layer` consists of an `IdSet` and a mapping that links item IDs to their
+A `Layer` consists of an `SliceIdSet` and a mapping that links item IDs to their
 ingredients:

 ```json